The Three O's of Harassment

 Offensive conduct can be debilitating to its recipient.
 If allowed to escalate, it can also be destructive to the work of the department and every person involved.
-Yet, each person, whether directly or indirectly effected, has a significant role to play in keeping offensive behavior from becoming harassment.
+Yet, each person, whether directly or indirectly effected, has a significant role to play in preventing offensive behavior from becoming harassment.
 When offensive conduct occurs, there are three different types of effected people.
-It is likely that we can all recall different points in our lives when we fell into each of these categories: the Offended, the Offender, or the Outsider.
+It is likely that we can all recall different points in our lives when we fell into each of these categories: the Offended, the Offender, or the Outsider (Bystander).
 Participants will learn to identify the key responsibilities of each of these roles.
-Three O's also teaches participants valuable empowerment strategies to prevent harassment.
+Three O's also teaches participants valuable empowerment strategies to prevent as well as respond to harassment.

-Contact the Equal Opportunity Officer to learn how to schedule The Three O's of Harassment with your team.
+Contact the Equal Opportunity Office to learn how to schedule The Three O's of Harassment with your team.